jar398/tryphy/doc/report.md

 With some work, it would be possible to list all the information that ought to be added to the documentation.

-One particular situation that I wrote tests for was the claim in the documentation that an error message will be informative.
+**Informative messages:** One thing I wrote tests for was the claim in the documentation that an error message will be informative.

 It's hard for a program to judge the informativeness of a message, so the tests use the presence of a particular keyword as a proxy for